jessezalasky/jessezalasky.github.io/_projects/per-mar.md

 Per Mar Security is a leading commercial and residential security provider in the Midwest... but their website was old and generally a mess.
 It poorly reflected their strong community ties and probably left customers searching out a company that looked like they operated in the current decade.

-After conducting some necessary prework (creating buyer personas, evaluating competitors, learning services), I set to work, resetting Per Mar's entire online brand identity with new, more relevant, more education copy throughout.
+After conducting some necessary prework (creating buyer personas, evaluating competitors, learning services), I set to work, resetting Per Mar's entire online brand identity with new, more relevant, more educational copy throughout.

 ### The Wireframing Process